A Place for Mom

 • Name objects properly

-• Understand visual and spatial cues, like the distance and location of objects
+• Understand visual and spatial cues, like the location of objects in the room

-Another common test is to ask someone to draw a clock, Branshaw says.
+Another common test is to ask someone to draw a clock, according to Branshaw.

 “Many people with dementia will draw all of the numbers up in one corner, rather than around the circle,” Branshaw says.

 Most of the time, aging adults will visit their primary care doctor or geriatrician, who will perform these baseline tests.
-After that, they may refer the patient to a neurologist or other specialist for further analysis and a specific diagnosis.
+After that, their doctor or geriatrician may refer the patient to a neurologist or other specialist for further analysis and a specific diagnosis.

 When should you tell a doctor about memory loss?